 Strategic thinking at country level on how often to update guidance and how to do it: from ‘simple’ changes (e.g. substitution of one drug for another) to more complex changes (e.g. shifting a task from one cadre to another).

-Advocate for adequate funding and resource mobilization for recommendations to be implemented.
+Advocate for adequate government budget allocation, funding and resource mobilization for recommendations to be implemented.

 The functions that a national TAG takes on will depend on its existing capacity but WHO should be able to help countries to grow these capacities, and support resource mobilisation across partners.